Towards Consistent Document-level Entity Linking: Joint Models for Entity Linking and Coreference Resolution: Abstract

 \section{Abstract}

 We consider the task of document-level entity linking (EL), where it is important to make consistent decisions for entity mentions over the full document jointly.
-We aim to leverage explicit ``connections'' among mentions within the document itself: we propose to join the EL task with that of coreference resolution \revklim{(coref)}.
-This is complementary to related works that exploit either (i)~implicit document information (e.g., latent relations among entity mentions, or general language models) or (ii)~connections between the candidate links (e.g, as inferred from the external knowledge base).
-Specifically, we cluster mentions that are linked via coreference, and enforce a single EL for all of the clustered mentions together.
-The latter constraint has the added benefit of increased coverage by joining EL candidate lists for the thus clustered mentions.
-We formulate the coref+EL problem as a structured prediction task over directed trees and use a globally normalized model to solve it.
-Experimental results on two datasets show a boost of up to +5\% F1-score on both coref and EL tasks, compared to their standalone counterparts.
-For a subset of hard cases, with individual mentions lacking the correct EL in their candidate entity list, we obtain a \revklim{+50\%} increase in \revklim{accuracy}.\footnote{Our code, models and \ouraida~dataset will be released on \url{https://github.com/klimzaporojets/consistent-EL} }
+We aim to leverage explicit ``connections'' among mentions within the document itself:~we propose to join EL and coreference resolution (coref) in a \textit{single} structured prediction task over directed trees and use a globally normalized model to solve it.
+This contrasts with related works where two separate models are trained for each of the tasks and additional logic is required to merge the outputs.~Experimental results on two datasets show a boost of up to +5\% F1-score on both coref and EL tasks, compared to their standalone counterparts.
+For a subset of hard cases, with individual mentions lacking the correct EL in their candidate entity list, we obtain a +50\% increase in accuracy.\footnote{Our code, models and \ouraida~dataset will be released on \url{https://github.com/klimzaporojets/consistent-EL} }